juxor/afaq/markdown/secI7.md

 [**The Eclipse of Reason**, p.
 135]

-The sovereign, self-sufficient individual is as much a product of a healthy community as it is from individual self-realisation and the fulfilment of desire.
+The sovereign, self-sufficient individual is as much a product of a healthy community as it is of individual self-realisation and the fulfilment of desire.
 There is a tendency for **community** to enrich and develop **individuality**, with this tendency being seen throughout human history.
 This suggests that the abstract individualism of capitalism is more the